maoarcila/maoarcila/README.md

 ## Hi there, welcome to my profile!👋

 My name is Andres, and I hold a Ph.D. in Applied Economics.
-Currently based in Toronto, Canada, I am a Senior Manager, Retail Models and Analytics at Scotiabank.
-Additionally, I have over 2 years of experience as a Senior Data Scientist and worked at TD Bank in the Risk Management department for more than a year.
+Currently based in Toronto, Canada, I am a Senior Data Scientist in the Growth Analytics at Affirm.
+I have over 3 years of experience as a Data Scientist and worked at TD Bank and Scotiabank in the Risk Management department for 2 years.

 I am also an esteemed lecturer in the Departments of Economics, and Political Science at the University of Waterloo.
 In this role, I teach courses in Econometrics, Statistical Research Methods, and Public Economics.